German submarine U-977: Voyage to Argentina

 According to the Navy report, the submarine stopped in the Cape Verde Islands for a short break, then completed the trip traveling on the surface using one engine.
 Crossing the equator on 23 July, she arrived in Mar del Plata, Argentina on 17 August after 99 days at sea from Bergen and a voyage of 14,157 km (7,644 nmi, 8,797 mi).
 These points agree with Schäffer's report that he stopped at Cape Verde Islands for a short break and crossed the equator on 23 or 24 July 1945.

 Schäffer said that, after the short Cape Verde break, they completed the rest of the trip to Mar del Plata alternately on the surface and submerged.

 After surrendering to the Argentine authorities, as had happened to the crew of U-530, they were extradited to the US where they responded to the charge of having torpedoed the Brazilian cruiser Bahia, and then to the UK, where they faced accusations that they had landed Nazi leaders in Argentina before surrendering.
 Schäffer was released in 1947.
 U-977, like U-530, was seized by the US Navy and sunk during naval firing exercises, in its case in 1946, when it was used as a target.
 Both U-boats have led to legends, apocryphal stories and conspiracy theories about transporting escaping Nazi leaders (such as Adolf Hitler) and/or Nazi gold to South America, or making a secret voyage to Antarctica.

 In the arts

 Schäffer later wrote a book: U-977 – 66 Tage unter Wasser ("U-977 – 66 Days Under Water"), the first postwar memoir by a former U-boat officer.
 It was published in 1952, and was translated into English under the title U-Boat 977.

 A documentary film U-977 - 66 Days Under Water directed by Nadine Poulain, Schäffer's granddaughter, was in the final stages of production in 2014.

+Afterlight Comics published a horror graphic novel in 2025, "The Passenger of the U-977", which adds a supernatural element to why the U-boat was submerged for 66 days during its journey to Argentina.
+"The war is over, but the horror is only beginning..."